holepunchto/pear-docs/helpers/protomux.md

 const Protomux = require('protomux')
 const c = require('compact-encoding')

-// By framed stream, it has be a stream that preserves the messages, ie something that length prefixes
+// By framed stream, it has to be a stream that preserves the messages, i.e. something that length prefixes
 // like @hyperswarm/secret-stream

 const mux = new Protomux(aStreamThatFrames)